reflectoring/reflectoring.github.io/_posts/2017-08-09-consumer-driven-contracts-with-pact-feign-spring-data-rest.md

 APIs that are stable between releases.

-To validate that the communication between a consumer and a provider of an API still works as intended after some code changes were made, the reflex is to setup integration tests.
+To validate that the communication between a consumer and a provider of an API still works as intended after some code changes were made, the common reflex is to setup integration tests.
 So, for each combination of an API provider and consumer, we write one or more integration tests.
 For the integration tests to run automatically, we then have to deploy the provider service to an integration environment and then run the consumer application against its API.
 As if that is not challenging